FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 For example, Traffic Profile is configured on the Measurer by the Manager, without explicit assistance of the Controller.

-{::comment}

-    TODO-P0: This paragraph is for implementers.

-    TODO2: MK implementation hints are fine, and do not have to be preceded with any remark of the sort you're suggesting IMV.

-{:/comment}

 The order of Search Goal instances in a list SHOULD NOT have a big impact on Controller Output, but MLRsearch implementations MAY base their behavior on the order of Search Goal instances in a list.

-{::comment}
-    [User recommendation, we should have separate section summarizing those.]

-    Also, it is recommended to avoid "incomparable" goals, e.g. one with lower loss ratio but higher exceed ratio, and other with higher loss ratio but lower loss ratio.
-In worst case, this can make the search to last too long.
-    Implementations are RECOMMENDED to sort the goals and start with stricter ones first, as bounds for those will not get invalidated byt measureing for less trict goal later in the search.

-{:/comment}

 #### Max Load